sjbennett123/polarlarp/content/background/bloody_fist.md

 - Wand of Skyburner   <!-- (Eldritch Blast x5) -->
 - Amulet of Skyburner <!-- (Dragons Breath x3, Shield Magic x2) -->

 *He stands slightly hunched from his age but a grizzled veteran of war with the Bloody Fist.
-A very well studied wizard from his time in his library.
+A well studied wizard from his time in his library.
 A completely self taught wizard but very deadly in combat.
 His face is covered in Celestial markings and runes.
 He has devoted himself, a rarity among Orcish kind but he is a prodigy or Celestial Magic.
 The air around him has a lingering scent of magic and fire radiating in it.
 His robes are Dark Red like the setting Sun when it appears like it is on fire…*

 Strum is a very highly intelligent Orc.
 His theories about magic and turning the very sky into fire are very fascinating and convincing.
 Most of the Bloody Fist think he is a madman for his ideas of “Sky Magic” but his skill in combat when he unleashes his barrage of elemental attacks is terrifyingly effective so people don’t openly speak out against his “madness” much.
 He is very willing to converse about magic and magical theories of Celestial and Elemental nature, he has little use for Earth Magic outside of it being used to heal him.
 His Wand has inspired fear into many foes and nobles over the years.
 It is made of Bloodstained Bone from a Hippogriff and feathered with rare bird feathers.